 With the draft coming up at the end of the month, we will offer up a breakdown of players at positions of need for the Dallas Cowboys.

-ESPN Insider rank: No. 2 defensive tackle, No. 13 overall
+ESPN Insider rank: No. 4 running back, No. 49 overall

 Scouting report: The Cowboys clearly like Boise State players with Orlando Scandrick, Tyrone Crawford and DeMarcus Lawrence.
 There is a chip-on-the-shoulder feel to their games and Ajayi is no different.
 He runs hard.
 Effort is not a problem, but there are things he will need to adjust to at the NFL level.

 His best asset is his speed.
 He moves extremely well.
 He has some make-them-miss to his game that some of the other top runners don’t have.
 Against Ole Miss, he was able to stop in the hole, make a jump cut to his right and use his speed to outrun defenders to the edge, turning a minus play into a nice gain.
 Of the top backs I’ve seen so far he makes the best use of the stiff arm.